BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </blockquote>

 <p>
-That primeval "pull" is something I’ve experienced too.
-For example, I remember once, when I was stressed in college, feeling a pull toward dark red foods such as certain berries.
+One time when I was stressed in college, I felt a pull toward dark red foods such as certain berries.
-It turns out dark red foods have a number of compounds that counteract stress.⁸
+It turns out dark red foods can counteract stress.⁸
 </p>

 <hr/>